Orpheum Theater (Sioux Falls)

-The Orpheum Theater (historically spelled Orpheum Theatre), formerly the Sioux Falls Community Playhouse, is a historic theater at 315 North Phillips Avenue in downtown Sioux Falls, South Dakota.
+The Orpheum Theater (historically spelled Orpheum Theatre), formerly the Sioux Falls Community Playhouse, is a historic theater at 315 North Phillips Avenue in downtown Sioux Falls, South Dakota, United States.
 It is the oldest theater in Sioux Falls and was listed on the National Register of Historic Places in 1983.
 Originally, it hosted vaudeville performances, and briefly served as a movie theater before being converted again into a stage theater, which it remains today.

 History

 Establishment and vaudeville

 The Orpheum Theatre was founded by Frank and Lawrence Solari (operating as the Solari Brothers).
 It was built over a period of several weeks in 1913 for a total price of $63,200 and officially opened on October 2 of that year.
 The theater mainly booked vaudeville acts during this period, most of which came in from Chicago or New York City.
 Notable performers at the Orpheum included Jack Benny; Stan Laurel; Edgar Bergen; Eddie Foy Sr. and his children, the Seven Little Foys; and Phil Baker.
 A railroad spur was built to the backdoor of the auditorium that allowed performing companies to transport heavy equipment, props, and animals.
 In 1919, the Orpheum Theatre was sold to the theatre management company Finklestein and Reuben, who employed the Minneapolis-based Liebenberg and Kaplan architectural firm to work on renovations.
 At this time, various businesses occupied the flanking wings on either side of the theater's main entrance, and the top level served as apartments.

 In 1927, the Orpheum was purchased by Minnesota Amusement Company and was converted into a movie theater, which had become increasingly popular by that time.
 However, movies could not sustain the theater, and attendance at the Orpheum waned.
 The building gradually became unused and sat abandoned for decades.